Winter

 Writing this label helped me realize that this vase is more than just a decorative piece sitting in my college bedroom.
 Five years ago, I was just an insecure sixteen-year-old girl looking for my first job.
 I landed at the Marshalls in my town.
 It never crossed my mind that this place would change me.
 I started there as the quiet girl barely noticed.
 Through my high school years, I grew as a person not only from working in retail, but because of the people I worked with.
 I formed lifelong connections with my coworkers, whether they were my age, twenty years older, or my boss.
 They watched me grow from a timid teenager to the ambitious, confident, and driven woman I am today.
 I debated buying this vase every shift for weeks leading up to when I left for college freshman year.
 I thought it was another one of my impulse buys, but now I realize that it is a reminder of my coworkers back home who are there to encourage me through life's journeys. – Lydia J.

-To learn more about Lydia’s vase and label, stay tuned for a special episode of The Museum of Where We Are podcast to debut this spring/summer!
+To learn more about Lydia’s vase and label, listen to The Museum of Where We Are Podcast, Season 4, Episode 5!

 Blue Urn Necklace